Ayehu/custom-activities/Zoom/Readme.md

 ZOOM Activities

-Require API and Secret Keys
+Require API and Secret Keys using the JWT. use https://marketplace.zoom.us/develop/create to install JWT. you will need developer permission.